 We have assets and liabilities that are required to be recorded at fair value on a nonrecurring basis when certain circumstances occur.
-In the case of film or stage play production costs, upon the occurrence of an event or change in circumstance that may indicate that the fair value of a production is less than its unamortized costs, we determine the fair value of the production and record an adjustment for the amount by which the unamortized capitalized costs exceed the production's fair value.
-The estimate of fair value of a production is determined using Level 3 inputs, primarily an analysis of future expected cash flows.
-Adjustments to capitalized film and stage play production costs of \$167 million and \$161 million were recorded in 2013 and 2012, respectively.
+In the case of film, television or stage play production costs, upon the occurrence of an event or change in circumstance that may indicate that the fair value of a production is less than its unamortized costs, we determine the fair value of the production and record an adjustment for the amount by which the unamortized costs exceed the production's fair value.
+The estimated fair value of a production is based on Level 3 inputs that primarily use an analysis of future expected cash flows.
+Adjustments to capitalized film and stage play production costs of \$26 million, \$167 million and \$161 million were recorded in 2014, 2013 and 2012, respectively.

-Note 11: Postretirement, Pension and Other Employee Benefit Plans
+Note 12: Postretirement, Pension and Other Employee Benefit Plans